 Beat the Postage Stamp Price Rise!

-A quickie today to let you know that the price of stamps is rising (again!) on Tuesday 2nd April 2024.
+A quickie today to let you know that the price of stamps is rising again on Monday 7 October 2024.
+That is the second price rise this year, after they also went up in April.

 Standard letters can weigh up to 100g and measure a maximum of 24cm x 16.5cm x 5mm.
 Large letters can measure 35.3cm x 25cm x 2.5cm but still have to weigh under 100g.
 If they weight over 100g, higher rates apply, and if they weigh over 750g they have to go at parcel rates.